 Quality Improvement Collaborative

-In October 2017, a Collaborative involving the whole MDT from ten participating units was piloted.
-This aims to help them implement new ways of working, mechanisms for measurement and review, and provides time together to agree shared objectives and plans.
+This Collaborative supports multi-disciplinary teams (MDTs) to share their processes and develop new models of care to improve outcomes for children and young people and their families.
+In October 2017, we piloted a Collaborative involving the whole MDT from ten participating units.
+This aimed to help the units implement new ways of working and mechanisms for measurement and review, and it provided time together to agree shared objectives and plans.

-Self assessment - closing on 30 June
+Self assessment - external verification

 We have had an overwhelming response to our request for Peer Reviewers among clinicians and parent representatives.
 If you would like to know more please get in touch and we can send application forms.
 There will be more opportunities to attend induction/training events next year.